18F/18f.gsa.gov/pages/consulting.md

 Procuring the right team through an outside vendor or recruiting that talent in-house are key to producing high-quality digital services.
 We understand how federal acquisition and hiring processes have long been barriers to success, not a core part of a digital strategy.
 We use every tool in our toolkit to help change that, to make getting the right people a priority, and to help you hold them accountable for their work.
 Let us help you develop a strategy for soliciting and on boarding vendors and design or technology hires for your project or organization, and help you manage their performance.

-## How to engage with us
+## 18F Consulting Services

-Our consulting engagement services range from 2 days to 4 weeks for short-term projects, and 3 to 12 months for more complex priorities.
+### Short-term engagement services, from 2 days to 4 weeks:

-### Design Services

 - **Design Sprint** to quickly prototype and validate different ideas (based on [Google Ventures 5-day model](https://www.gv.com/sprint/)).